Spot Welding Stainless Steel & Aluminium Sheet Metal

-You’ll be pleased to hear that we have recently carried out and completed a programme of investment and improvement within our welding bay area which has resulted in an increase in our TiG welding capacity by 20%.
+You’ll be pleased to hear that we have recently carried out and completed a programme of investment and improvement within our welding bay area which has resulted in an increase of 20% to our TiG welding capacity.

 We have also upgraded the extraction system that runs through each of our metal welding bays, giving our metal welders and fabricators a safe working environment and the facilities they need to carry out the quality work they do each and every day.

-Metal Inert Gas (MiG) welding is a welding process in which an electric arc forms between a consumable wire electrode and the workpiece metal(s), which heats the workpiece metal(s) causing them to melt and join.
+Metal Inert Gas (MiG) welding is a welding process in which an electric arc forms between a consumable wire electrode and the workpiece metal(s).
+This heats the workpiece metal(s) causing them to melt and join.